 Misappropriation of University Assets, Accounting and Auditing Matters

-Reports may be submitted on a confidential and anonymous basis if desired to the Office of Compliance Help and Hotline at (213) 740-2500.
+Reports may be submitted at the Report & Response website or by calling 213-740-2500.
 Reports may also be made directly to the Associate Senior Vice President, Audit Services, at (213) 740-8258.
 See the university’s Accounting and Auditing Complaint Reporting policy.

 Reports must be submitted to the Office of Athletic Compliance at (213) 740-4577.
 More information is available at www.usctrojans.com/genrel/usc-recruiting-compliance.html.

 Report to the Associate Senior Vice President, Human Resources, at (213) 821-8100.

 Report to the Vice Provost for Academic and Faculty Affairs at (213) 740-6715.